Chinchilla Health – Symptoms, Causes And Treatment

 Good and proper care for your chinchilla is the most essential thing you can do and that promises healthiness and longevity for your chinchilla.

 Chinchilla Feeding the Right Quality – Chinchillas digestive system is very sensitive and many health issues arise by providing incorrect nutrition.
 A good quality diet is considered to be rich in fiber low in protein and very low on fats and sugar.
 Minerals and vitamins should also exist.
 Fibre is very important for chinchilla’s digestive track as it helps the gut needs for continual movement but fibre also must be provided in the correct proportions otherwise digestive disorders and other health problems like diarrhea, bloat may occur.
-Fresh, high quality pellets , variety of hays , fresh water , very limited treats , and a supplement of vitamins will provide the optimum health for chinchillas.
+Fresh, high quality pellets , variety of hays , fresh water , very limitedtreats , and a supplement of vitamins will provide the optimum health for chinchillas.
 Many treats cause, most times rapidly, very serious health problems.
 Don’t leave the same food like pellets and hay more than 2 days.
-This is potentially fatal if your animal eats moldy food.
+Eating moldy food can kill your pet.
 To maintain the freshness of the feed, store your chinchilla’s pellets in a cool, dry environment and in covered containers.
 Refresh their water every day.

 Chinchilla Cage and Accessories – Chinchilla housing requirements are essential for their safety, health and happiness.
 Chinchilla cages should be all metal, since they will gnaw their way out of a wooden cage.
 Chinchilla cage must be inspected, before you buy one to be sure, that is safe with no sharply (bad construction) corners or items inside.
 It must be safe to jump, run and step everywhere they like to.
 Chinchilla cage accessories like food bowl or water bottle should also be safe.
 Chinchilla bedding is very important too and is needed to absorb chinchillas urine.
 DO NOT use chinchilla bedding made from cedar or undried pine , as they have aromatic oils, which can damage the respiratory tracts of chinchillas and cause liver problems.